lostapplesauce/lostapplesauce/README.md

 -  Hi, I’m Troy Turner
--  Fumbling through the dark of Full-Stack Web Development
+-  Fumbling and stumbling down a dark hallway that is Full-Stack Web Development
 -  Building things and making it happen
 -  How to reach me troyturner444@gmail.com